sousapedro/Newtonsoft.Json-for-Unity/README.md

 containing custom builds for regular standalone, but more importantly AOT targets such as all **IL2CPP builds (WebGL, iOS, Android, Windows, Mac OS X)** and portable .NET **(UWP, WP8)**.

+> **Note:** This branch is for backporting all Unity compatability changes to
+> Newtonsoft.Json v11.0.2.
+To see the source of the latest version, visit
+> the [master branch][json.net-4-unity].

 ## Features